metaweta/rho4u/hypercube/hypercube.md

     Γ ⊢ λx.C: ∏(A, λx.B)
     ```

-- Dependent-product-like and Abs-like rules for term constructors taking exponential objects as parameters
+- Dependent-product-like and Abs-like rules for term constructors taking exponential objects as parameters.

   - E.g. λ-calc